aws-samples/dynamic-ec2-budget-control/README.md

     This file must be run on a regular basis on the headnode by e.g. cron daemon.
     Every time it runs it appends a new line in *budget.control.csv* file, and this line will be used by the scheduler dynamic resource described below to provide the available cores for each BU job.
     Log file: */var/log/budget.control.updater.log*
-* ***budget.control.dyn_res.sh <BU>***
-    This script sample can be used for by schedulers such as  Altair® PBS Professional®, OpenPBS® or IBM® Platform® LSF®, to provide the currently available cores for HPC jobs belonging to Business Unit BU, with BU identifier/label entered as command line parameter.
-This script must be configured as a *scheduler dynamic resource*, so it can be regularly invoked by the scheduler server daemon on the headnode. *With SchedMD SLURM® scheduler it’s not needed.*
-    Log file: */var/log/budget.control.dyn_res.log*

 ***budget.control.csv*** file will be created and updated in the same folder, and it will contain the data about each BU last week costs, budget and calculated cores limit.